Cougar Ace: Disposition of cargo

 VINs for the affected Mazda vehicles on their website.

 On 15 December 2006, Mazda announced that all vehicles on the Cougar Ace would be scrapped.
 After an extensive process to deploy all the airbags in each vehicle, all of the Mazda cars were crushed onsite at the Port of Portland by Pacific Car Crushing.
 The last Mazda car from the shipment was crushed on 6 May 2008.

 Appearances in media

 The Cougar Ace was covered extensively by the automotive press because of the sheer number of new cars that Mazda scrapped after the incident.
 She has a cameo of sorts in episode one, season three, of the television series Deadliest Catch.
 She is shown, temporarily anchored in Dutch Harbor in the Aleutian islands, awaiting further recovery.

 Scrapping

-In June 2020 MV Cougar Ace was sold for scrap.
-She was beached at Alang, India on 23 June 2020 and cut up thereafter.
+In June 2020 Cougar Ace was sold for scrap.
+She was beached at Alang, India on 23 June 2020 and scrapped.